pirate/bubus/README.md

     # wait for the response event to be fired by the RPC client
     is_our_response = lambda response_event: response_event.request_id == request_event.request_id
     is_succesful = lambda response_event: response_event.invoice_id == event.invoice_id and response_event.invoice_url
-    try:
-        response_event: APIResponseEvent = await bus.expect(
+    response_event: APIResponseEvent | None = await bus.expect(
-            APIResponseEvent,                                         # wait for events of this type (also accepts str name) include=lambda e: is_our_response(e) and is_succesful(e), # only include events that match a certain filter func exclude=lambda e: e.status != 'retrying',                 # optionally exclude certain events, overrides include timeout=30,                                               # raises asyncio.TimeoutError if no match is seen within 30sec
+        APIResponseEvent,                                         # wait for events of this type (also accepts str name) include=lambda e: is_our_response(e) and is_succesful(e), # only include events that match a certain filter func exclude=lambda e: e.status != 'retrying',                 # optionally exclude certain events, overrides include timeout=30,                                               # returns None if no match is seen within 30 sec )
-        )
-    except TimeoutError:
+    if response_event is None:
-        await bus.dispatch(TimedOutError(msg='timed out while waiting for response from server', request_id=request_event.id))
+        await bus.dispatch(TimedOutError(msg='timed out while waiting for response from server', request_id=request_event.id)) return None

     return response_event.invoice_url